-The Audit Committee met eight times in 2004, and consisted of Messrs.
-Greenbaum (Chairman), Eason, Henderson, Peck (until his retirement May 26), and Bartlett (elected to the Committee July 23).
+The Audit Committee met eight times in 2005, and consisted of Messrs.
+Bartlett (Chairman effective May 1, 2005), Eason, Greenbaum, and Henderson.
 The Audit Committee is directly responsible for the appointment, compensation, retention and oversight of the work of the Company's independent auditor.
 The Committee oversees the Company's accounting and financial reporting processes, the adequacy of the Company's internal control over financial reporting and of its disclosure controls and procedures, and the integrity of its financial statements, pre-approves all audit and non-audit services to be provided by the independent auditor, reviews reports concerning significant legal and regulatory matters, and reviews the performance of the Company's internal audit function.
-The Committee also discusses the Company's filings on Forms 10-K and 10-Q and the financial information in those filings.
+The Committee also reviews and discusses the Company's filings on Forms 10-K and No-Q and the financial information in those filings.
 The Audit Committee works closely with management as well as the Company's independent auditor and internal auditor.
 A more detailed description of the role and responsibilities of the Audit Committee is set forth in a written charter, adopted by the Board of Directors, which is available on the Company's website (www.rgare.com).
 The Audit Committee has established procedures for the receipt, retention, and treatment of complaints regarding accounting, internal accounting controls, or auditing matters.
 Please see the discussion of Policies on Communications under "Shareholder Communications with the Board of Directors."
 The Policies on Communications also is available on the Company's website.

 The Board of Directors has determined, in its judgment, that all of the members of the Audit Committee are independent within the meaning of SEC regulations and the listing standards of the New York Stock Exchange ("NYSE").
 The Board of Directors has determined, in its judgment, that Messrs.
-Greenbaum and Henderson are qualified as audit committee financial experts within the meaning of SEC regulations and the Board has determined that each of them has accounting and related financial management expertise within the meaning of the listing standards of the NYSE.
+Bartlett, Greenbaum and Henderson are qualified as audit committee financial experts within the meaning of SEC regulations and the Board has determined that each of them has accounting and related financial management expertise within the meaning of the listing standards of the NYSE.
 The Audit Committee Charter provides that members of the Audit Committee may not simultaneously serve on the audit committee of more than two other public companies.